 To address these, I focus on the related fields of molecular, systems, and computational biology, which have recently experienced a rise of new modeling and data-gathering practices pertinent to these issues.
 I am developing a framework that can address them from an integrated philosophical and historical standpoint.
 It proceeds along three strands: (1) understanding how models are inferentially connected to data-gathering practices in science; (2) clarifying the epistemic norms and frameworks guiding scientific methodology and explanation; (3) investigating the historical interplay of experimental technologies and conceptions of natural phenomena.

-These interests have led me from recent uses of AI in biology to early modern thinking on the role of experiment and hypotheses.
+These interests have led me to study a broad range of topics, from recent uses of AI in biology to early modern thinking on the role of experiment and hypotheses.

 Publications

-“Crystallizing Techniques: Sample Preparations, Technical Knowledge, and the Characterization of Blood Crystals, 1840-1909” (forthcoming).
+“Crystallizing Techniques: Sample Preparations, Technical Knowledge, and the Characterization of Blood Crystals, 1840-1909”, History and Philosophy of the Life Sciences (forthcoming, preprint)

 “Observations, Experiments, and Arguments for Epistemic Superiority in Scientific Methodology” (with Nora Boyd), Philosophy of Science, 91(1): 111-131 (preprint)